 - 1 glace cherry or dried cranberry

-3) Place the butter in a mixing bowl and beat until smooth.
+- Place the butter in a mixing bowl and beat until smooth.
 You can do this with a wooden spoon if you want to develop big muscles or if you are using spreadable butter.
-Otherwise I recommend an electric beater!
-The butter should be smooth when you are done, and will be lighter in color than when you started.
+Otherwise, I recommend an electric beater!
+The butter should be smooth when you are done and lighter in color than when you started.

 As the cake cools, make the buttercream frosting.
 To do this:

-Spread the frosting thickly over the cake with a palate knife (or any table knife will do if you don’t have a palate knife).
-You don’t have to be too careful about this, as it should look rough!
+Spread the frosting thickly over the cake with a palette knife (or any table knife will do if you don’t have a palette knife).
+You don’t have to be too careful about this as it should look rough!

 (And try not to lick your fingers!
 Bet you can’t manage that!)

 Mark it with a fork to look like a furry little face.
 Add a cranberry or cherry for the nose and two raisins for eyes.

 Cut the chocolate buttons in half and push them into the frosting as shown in the photos.
 Then eat the cute little hedgehog!
 Aah!